mozmeao/basket/README.rst

     default is Y. "trigger_welcome" should be Y to fire off a welcome email::

         method: POST
-        fields: email, format, country, lang, newsletters, optin, trigger_welcome, sync
+        fields: email, format, country, lang, newsletters, optin, source_url, trigger_welcome, sync
         returns: { status: ok } on success
                  { status: error, desc: <desc>, fields: [<field>, ...] } on error SSL required if sync=Y
         token or API key required if sync=Y

-    format can be any of the following values: H, html, T, or text
+    ``format`` can be any of the following values: H, html, T, or text

-    sync is an optional field.
+    ``sync`` is an optional field.
 If set to Y, basket will ensure the response includes the token for the provided email address, creating one if necessary.
     If you don't need the token, or don't need it immediately, leave off ``sync`` so Basket has the option to optimize by doing the entire subscribe in the background after returning from this call.

-    Using sync=Y requires SSL and an API key.
+    Using ``sync=Y`` requires SSL and an API key.

+    ``source_url`` is an optional place to add the URL of the site from which the request is being made.
+It's just there to give us a way of discovering which pages produce the most subscriptions.

 /news/unsubscribe
 -----------------